AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-wizard.md

-<properties
+---
-	pageTitle="Get started by running the Enable Database for Stretch Wizard | Azure" description="Learn how to configure a database for Stretch Database by running the Enable Database for Stretch Wizard." services="sql-server-stretch-database"
+title: Get started by running the Enable Database for Stretch Wizard | Azure
+description: Learn how to configure a database for Stretch Database by running the Enable Database for Stretch Wizard.
-	documentationCenter=""
-	authors="douglaslMS"
-	manager=""
-	editor=""/>

-<tags
-	ms.service="sql-server-stretch-database"
-	ms.date="08/05/2016"
-	wacn.date=""/>
+services: sql-server-stretch-database
+documentationCenter: ''
+authors: douglaslMS
+manager: ''
+editor: ''

+ms.service: sql-server-stretch-database
+ms.date: 08/05/2016
+wacn.date: ''
+---

 # Get started by running the Enable Database for Stretch Wizard

 To configure a database for Stretch Database, run the Enable Database for Stretch Wizard.
 This topic describes the info that you have to enter and the choices that you have to make in the wizard.

-To learn more about Stretch Database, see [Stretch Database](/documentation/articles/sql-server-stretch-database-overview/).
+To learn more about Stretch Database, see [Stretch Database](./sql-server-stretch-database-overview.md).

+ >   [!NOTE]
- >   [AZURE.NOTE] Later, if you disable Stretch Database, remember that disabling Stretch Database for a table or for a database does not delete the remote object.
+ > Later, if you disable Stretch Database, remember that disabling Stretch Database for a table or for a database does not delete the remote object.
 If you want to delete the remote table or the remote database, you have to drop it by using the Azure management portal.
 The remote objects continue to incur Azure costs until you delete them manually.

 ## Launch the wizard